-Get the children in your life into genealogy with our tips and tricks for involving your child in discovering their family history.
+Get the children in your life interested in family history with our tips and tricks for involving your child (or grandchild) in discovering their genes!

 As family history enthusiasts, many of us are only too keen to share our research findings with anyone who’ll listen, keeping family and friends entertained and updated with the latest snippets and scandals from our family tree.